---->Inside the 9 OSCE stations, examinees will find the following:
+→Inside the 9 OSCE stations, examinees will find the following:

 - 1. Standardized Patient

 - 2. Examiner

-- 3. Hand Sanitizer
+- Hand Sanitizer

 - 4. Digital Clock

-- 5. Floor Tape (indicating a line not to pass) / Protective barriers

-- 6. Props related to the station scenario that are for examinee use or comment on
+- 5. Props related to the station scenario that are for examinee use or comment on

-- 7. Station Examinee Instructions
+- 6. Station Examinee Instructions

 Sample Short Case Room Set Up